 Return to: KAM Policies and Processes

 Doctoral programs that require Knowledge Area Modules (KAMs) use a continuous enrollment model.
-When students first enroll in these programs, they are registered for a foundation course in graduate education.
-When they are ready to begin the KAM portion of their academic program, they are assigned a faculty mentor.
-Students are then automatically registered each term by the registrar’s office for a Research Forum, either SBSF 7100 or EDUC 8800 (in The Richard W. Riley College of Education and Leadership), which is directed by the faculty mentor.
+When students first enroll in these programs, they are registered for a Foundation course in graduate education.
+At the end of this course, students are assigned a faculty mentor.
+Students are then automatically registered each term by the registrar’s office for SBSF 7100 Research Forum, which is directed by the faculty mentor.

 While providing students with the flexibility to advance at their own pace, the university expects that they will work continuously on their program requirements, making progress each quarter.
-Students are required to make an academic plan for each quarter (the Quarter Plan), which is approved by the faculty mentor and evaluated at the end of the term to assure that students are making academic progress.
-An explanation of appropriate academic progress and related grading is found in the Research Forum syllabus.
-The bursar’s office bills students each term for the Research Forum at the relevant tuition rate.
+Students are required to make an academic plan for each quarter, which is approved by the faculty mentor and evaluated at the end of the term to assure that students are making academic progress.
+The bursar’s office bills students each term for SBSF 7100 Research Forum at the relevant tuition rate.